folaroma/image-processor/README.md

 The interface to represent the image processing program.

-Contains the methods for replacing, adding, exporting, getting, filtering, and transforming images.
+Contains the methods for replacing, adding, getting, filtering, and transforming images.

 ### ImageProcessorModelImpl